robusta-dev/robusta/docs/catalog/sinks/discord.rst

 ------------------------------------------------
 Now we're ready to configure the Discord sink.

-Edit your values.yaml (generated_values.yaml) file and add `discord_sink`.

-.. admonition:: values.yaml
+.. admonition:: Add this to your generated_values.yaml

     .. code-block:: yaml